na-na-hi/renget/archive/r4nhp.md

 -> ~ ~ ~ <-

 "It's too high!
 It's far too high!
-It's unconscienably high!
+It's unconscionably high!
 It's unthinkably high!
 Too open and too high!"
 Not that anyone can hear what Hoge is saying.

 Every time she accidentally looks out the window, she twitches and jolts, returning to the center of the bench.
 She clutches on to Rikae in her lap, embracing her like one of her dolls.
 Hoge shakes with fear and hides her face in Rikae's blonde locks.
 She tries very hard not to cry.
 Wasuremono hides her away, making it look like a dark cloud is encircling the awkwardly smiling Kamiyami Rikae and hazing out her edges.

 "Oh, I feel so light.
 It's like I could float away."